spacebase/SpaceDirectory/README.md

-## SpaceBase's Community Directory OSS Release
+## SpaceDirectory

+This Open-Source project is a Directory site based on Drupal 8.

-This opensource release is based on the work we did to create the <a href="https://spacebase.co">New Zealand Space Directory</a>: SpaceBase is a website for communities to collaborate on local content, and impact programs, and reports.
+It is based on the work we did to create the <a href="https://spacebase.co">New Zealand Space Directory</a>: SpaceBase is a website for communities to collaborate on local content, and impact programs, and reports.

+We hope that it finds applicability for any project that might need a similar base of functionality.

 Within your community, internal groups will have their own presence, own resources and members.
 SpaceDirectory is built with Drupal 8, using composer, largely built around the Group module.